-The school plays an important role in preventative education.
+The school play an important role in preventative education.
 Keeping Children Safe in Education sets out that all schools should ensure children are taught about safeguarding, including how to stay safe online.
-The school's PSHCE and Personal Development curriculum provides information and guidance for students on Issues that relate to Sexual harassment and violence and what to do to stay safe, including online safety.
-The curriculum is mapped to meet the needs of each year group, individual subject areas also address issues relating to these concerns.
-Assemblies and tutor time are also used to discuss key themes that that relate to sexual violence and harassment and online safety.
+The school's PSHCE curriculum provides information and guidance for students on online safety across each year group and individual subject areas also address issues relating online concerns.
+Assemblies and tutor time are also used to discuss key themes that follow on from online safety and issues that relate to sexual violence and harassment.